core-wg/etch/draft-ietf-core-etch-latest.md

 perform a search.
-Often a POST method is used for the sole reason that a larger set of parameters to the search can be supplied in the request body than can comfortably transferred in the URI with a GET request.
+Often a POST method is used for the sole reason that a larger set of parameters to the search can be supplied in the request body than can comfortably be transferred in the URI with a GET request.
 The draft {{I-D.snell-search-method}} proposes a SEARCH method that is similar to GET in most properties but enables sending a request body as with POST.